JenSeReal/otel-getting-started/tutorial/content/intro/problems_with_the_status_quo/index.md

 The last part of the equation is the observability vendors themselves.
 At first glance, vendors appear to be the only ones profiting from the current situation.
 In the past, high-quality instrumentation was a great way to differentiate yourself from the competition.
-Moreover, since developing integrations for loads of pre-existing software is expensive, the observability market had a relatively high barrier to entry.
+Moreover, since developing integrations for loads of pre-existing software is expensive, the observability market has a relatively high barrier to entry.
 With customers shying away from expensive re-instrumentation, established vendors faced less competition and pressure to innovate.
 However, they are also experiencing major pain points.
 The rate at which software is being developed has increased exponentially over the last decade.
-Today's heterogeneous software landscape made it infeasible to maintain instrumentation for every library, framework, and component.
+Today's heterogeneous software landscape makes it impossible to maintain instrumentation for every library, framework, and component.
 As soon as you start struggling with supplying instrumentation, customers will start refusing to adopt your product.
-As a result, solutions compete on who can build the best n-to-n format converter instead of investing these resources into creating great analysis tools.
+As a result, solutions compete over who can build the best n-to-n format converter instead of investing these resources into creating great analysis tools.
-Another downside is converting data that was generated by foreign sources often leads to a degradation in the quality of telemetry.
+Another downside is that converting data that was generated by foreign sources often leads to a degradation in the quality of telemetry.
 Once data is no longer well-defined, it becomes harder to analyze.